-a. to be in residence in the year immediately preceding the granting of the degree, unless specifically excused from this requirement by the Dean of the College;
+a.
+To be in residence in the year immediately preceding the granting of the degree, unless specifically excused from this requirement by the Dean of the College;

-b. to successfully complete all academic work necessary for the degree and Senior Comprehensive Exams by Monday noon preceding Commencement, as verified by the Registrar;
+b.
+To complete all academic work necessary for the degree by Monday noon preceding Commencement, as verified by the Registrar;

-c. to clear all financial obligations to the College by Monday noon preceding Commencement or make satisfactory alternative arrangements with the Director of Student Accounts;
+c.
+To clear all financial obligations to the College by Monday noon preceding Commencement or make satisfactory alternative arrangements with the College Comptroller;

-d. to complete a check-out process by the Friday preceding Commencement; the process includes receiving clearance from various offices of the College, beginning with the Business Office and concluding with the Deans' Office.
+d.
+To complete a check-out process by the Friday preceding Commencement; the process includes receiving clearance from various offices of the College, beginning with the Business Office and concluding with the Deans' Office.